 Mr. Chi Tam (Cultural, Information and Broadcasting Center of Tan Thanh district): Maintaining values in the flow of information |

 When I first started my career, I started working at Nhon Hoa Commune Radio Station, Tan Thanh District.
-Although I was just an amateur, I gradually became "fated" by the profession and then became passionate about it.
-After that, I was determined to study Journalism.
+Although I was just an amateur, I gradually fell in love with the profession and then became passionate about it.
+After that, I decided to study Journalism.
 In 2020, I officially transferred to the District Radio Station (now the Tan Thanh District Cultural, Information and Broadcasting Center, Long An Province).

 Huynh Phong (written)